phiguera/CharAnalysis/index.md

 *CharAnalysis* is a freely available program for reconstructing local fire histories from high-resolution, continuously sampled lake-sediment charcoal records.
-It is designed specifically for macroscopic charcoal records — those with contiguous sampling at fine enough resolution to resolve individual fire events — and is not appropriate for low-resolution or discontinuously sampled records.
+It is designed specifically for macroscopic charcoal records with contiguous sampling at fine enough resolution to resolve individual fire events; it is _not_ appropriate for low-resolution or discontinuously sampled records.

-For records that meet these criteria, *CharAnalysis* implements a widely applied approach that decomposes a charcoal record into low- and high-frequency components, including the ability to use locally defined thresholds to separate fire signal from noise.
+For records that meet the required criteria, *CharAnalysis* implements a widely applied approach that decomposes a charcoal record into low- and high-frequency components, including the ability to use locally defined thresholds to separate fire signal from noise.
 This approach was first applied in Higuera et al.